Luisa Stefani: 2023: Historic mixed-doubles title, back to top 10

 Stefani announced she would play the 2023 Australian Open with Caty McNally, but withdrew without playing a game once McNally injured herself in the singles tournament.
 Before that, she got together with McNally's former partner Taylor Townsend at the WTA 500 in Adelaide, where she won the tournament, rising to No. 34 in the world.

-Also during the Australian Open, Stefani and Brazilian partner Rafael Matos were crowned champions after defeating the Indian duo of Sania Mirza and Rohan Bopanna in straight sets.
-It was her first Grand Slam title and also the first for a Brazilian pair at a Grand Slam.
+Also during the Australian Open, Stefani and Brazilian partner Rafael Matos were crowned champions, after defeating the Indian duo of Sania Mirza and Rohan Bopanna in straight sets.
+The two became the first all Brazilian pair to win a major, with Stefani herself becoming the second Brazilian woman to ever win any major title.